marcincuber/aws-cfm-utils/README.md

 --stack-policy-during-update-url
 ```

-### Addional Custom options
+### Addional Custom options for update-stack and create-stack

-In order to see all of the `CloudFormation Stack Events` happening during update/create pass in the following option;
+In order to see all the `CloudFormation Stack Events` happening during update/create process.
+Use the following option;

 ```
 --stack-events // if not specified only stack status is shown